If you are a landlord in North Carolina whose tenant(s) has fallen behind on rent due to COVID-19, there may be financial assistance available.

 This will vary by county, but generally ranges between 6-12 months maximum.

 Yes.
-If you received past due rent payments from the HOPE Program, your tenant can apply for an Emergency Rental Assistance Program again, assuming they meet all eligibility requirements.
-The maximum amount of assistance a tenant can receive from the HOPE Program is 12 months and the first round of funding counts towards this limit.
+If you received past due rent payments from the NC HOPE Program, your tenant can apply for an Emergency Rental Assistance Program again, assuming they meet all eligibility requirements.
+Please note: as of December 17th, the NC HOPE Program is no longer accepting applications.

 CLICK HERE for more Frequently Asked Questions about the HOPE Program.

 What should I know about eviction laws during COVID-19?